hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 on different channels but on the same lane, then the behavior is undefined.**
 This is because the two messages may interfere with each other and the order in which they are processed may become nondeterministic.
-Recall that sending onto the same channel must be synchronized using completions to avoid data races.
-Hence, sending through the same channel multiple times in the same phases is ok as long as the sends are correctly synchronized.
+Recall that sending onto the same channel [must be synchronized using completions to avoid data races](#streaming-data-with-send).
+Hence, sending through the same channel multiple times in the same phases is ok as long as the sends (and receives) are correctly synchronized.

 Keep in mind that PEs transition between phases asynchronously, that is, a PE may advance to the next phase before another PE has completed the current phase.